If your dog has a strong one, you know this can be a tough cookie to manage.

 - Play Rewards- this would be things like fetch, tug, running around, soft fuzzy toys, squeaky toys, toys he can chew, chasing after bubbles, etc.

 - Social Rewards- this is any kind of interaction with you or other dogs.
-Petting, praise, belly rubs, doggy massage, getting to sniff or play with another dog, etc. Maybe your dog likes to have his ears scratched in a certain way, etc. I know Basil's favorite thing is when I give him permission to jump up and put his paws on my shoulders.
+Petting, praise, belly rubs, doggy massage, getting to go greet another person or dog or go play with tem, etc. Maybe your dog likes to have his ears scratched in a certain way, etc. I know Basil's favorite thing is when I give him permission to jump up and put his paws on my shoulders.

-- Environmental Rewards- this would be things like going for walks, going for rides in the car, getting to go play outside, being given permission to jump up on the bed or couch with you, being given permission to jump up and down or bark and make lots of noise, etc.
+- Environmental Rewards- this would be things like going for walks, going for rides in the car, getting to go play outside, being given permission to jump up on the bed or couch with you, being given permission to jump up and down or bark and make lots of noise, getting to go on a sniffing adventure, etc.

 Finding Better Outlets for Your Dog